How to choose a Wedding Photographer?

 · Experience is a necessity.
 A good wedding photographer will have worked on many weddings and can help and guide you through yours.
 They will be confident in capturing the most important and impromptu moments throughout the day as well as staged shots using the best light and backgrounds.

-· Good photography equipment doesn’t come cheap either and the minimum a wedding photographer should have in their bag is – two cameras, a few interchangeable high quality lenses (to capture you close up and at a distance), and a flash (off-camera, not built in).
+· Good photography equipment doesn’t come cheap either and the minimum a wedding photographer should have in their bag is – two cameras, several interchangeable high quality lenses to capture you close up and at a distance, and two or three off camera flash lights.
 This is a bare minimum – most good photographers will bring much more to ensure they can capture moments in any light conditions.
+Uncle Bob with his off the shelf £500 camera and who hasn't been to a wedding for 20 years just won't cut it!

 Arrange a meeting or video call